What is S2i?

 – Kenna Chic, Former President of Project Lighthouse, Washington, DC

-– Rebecca Cokley, Director, Disability Justice Center, Center for American Progress, Washington, DC
+– Rebecca Cokley, Program Officer and Director, Disability Justice Initiative, Ford Foundation, Washington, DC

 – Richard Frank, Professor of Health Policy, Director, Cambridge, MA